Blunk-electronic/ET/doc/schematic.rst

 #.
 Mirror a Unit

 	Mirroring is always along the y-axis of the unit.
+	The operation only mirrors the body and the ports.
+	Placeholders are left as they are because they are not necessarily affected.
+So the operator has to move the placeholders if required.
 	This command toggles between mirror and no-mirror:

 	.. code-block::